maxlath/wikibase-sdk/docs/search_entities.md

 ## entities type
-You can request a specific type of entity by setting the `type` parameter to either `item` (default), `property`, `lexeme`, `form`, or `sense`: which can also be passed as an object:
+You can request a specific type of entity by setting the `type` parameter to either `item` (default), `property`, `lexeme`, `form`, or `sense`:
 ```js
 const url = wdk.searchEntities({ search: 'alphabet', type: 'property' })
 ```